70 Harley Street

 Psychoeducation strategies will be offered and in addition a bibliography of self-help books will be provided.

-Medication may be discussed and prescribed if necessary and agreed.
+Medication may be discussed and prescribed during the first follow up appointment if necessary and agreed.

 If Cognitive Behavioural therapy (CBT) or family therapy is required a referral will be made.